nikdavnik/docs-casa-prod/docs/source/installation/quick-start.md

 ### Finish configuration

-Once satisfied with testing, configure the Gluu Server to log in users via Casa for all applications the server protects.
-Read the guide [here](../administration/admin-console.md/#set-default-authentication-method-gluu).
+Once satisfied with testing, [configure the Gluu Server](../administration/admin-console.md/#set-default-authentication-method-gluu) to log in users via Casa for all applications the server protects.

 ### Check out available plugins